learningequality/sushi-chef-khan-academy/README.md

     ./tsvkhan.py   # list the available TSV exports for all languages ./tsvkhan.py --kalang fr     # list the TSV exports available for French

-### Legacy code
-These files will no longer necessary once the switchover to the new TSV exports API is complete:

-    khan.py               (legacy) functions for loading data from the old KA API /api/v2/ dubbed_mapping.py     (legacy) A fallback strategy for semi-supported languages utils.py              (legacy) Helper method for looking up original English youtube_id

 ### KhanExercise

 Each exercise has a list of assessment item IDs associated with it.
 In order to retrieve each